ropensci/webchem/.github/ISSUE_TEMPLATE/database_request.md

 ---
 name: Database suggestion
-about: Suggest a databaset to be integrated into webchem
+about: Suggest a new data source to be accessed via `webchem`
 ---

 Please answer the following questions to the best of your ability so contributors can get a sense of whether they might be excited about working on adding this functionality to `webchem`.
-If you're intersted in contributing code to access this database yourself, please indicate this and also see CONTRIBUTING.md
+If you're interested in contributing code to access this database yourself, please indicate this and also see CONTRIBUTING.md

 ### Suggested database: <name and link to home page>